 [Self-Test] Do I Have ADHD?
 Symptom Test for Adults

 Do I have ADD?
-Take this free ADHD test to assess whether attention deficit hyperactivity disorder explains your symptoms of disorganization, hypersensitivity, lack of productivity, poor memory, bad time management, and struggles with money and with work.
+Take this free ADHD test to assess whether attention deficit hyperactivity disorder explains your symptoms of disorganization, hypersensitivity, lack of productivity, poor memory, emotional dysregulation, bad time management, and struggles with money and with work.
 Share the results with a mental health care professional for evaluation.